olofmogren/olofmogren.github.io/blog/_posts/2016-08-08-trends-in-neural-translation.md

 after being introduced seriously in 2014 have seen many refinements.
-These systems are also known as sequence-to-sequence models or encoder-decoder networks, and were initially merely a neural network made out of two parts.
+These systems are also known as sequence-to-sequence models or encoder-decoder networks, and were initially a fairly simple neural network model made out of two recurrent parts.
 Firstly, an encoder part taking an input sentence in the source language and computing an internal representation, and secondly the decoder part, a neural language model trained to be good at assigning a high probability to a